aenniw/ctf-stash/play.duc.tf-21/Do_the_loop/README.md

 #### Solution:

-- audio recording contains `morse` code mixed with song, under the spectrogram we can see it around 1k
+- audio recording contains `morse` code mixed with song, in the spectrogram we can see it around 1k Hz

 ![spectrogram](./spectrogram.png ":ignore")